 For many, parenting is the hardest job we’ll ever have to do.
-From diaper changings to late night crying, parents are on the front lines when it comes to encouraging and fostering their son or daughter’s early childhood development.
+From sleepless nights to comforting their fears, parents are on the front lines when it comes to encouraging and fostering their son or daughter’s early childhood development.
 There are many blogs and opinions out there when it comes to how young you should start exposing your child to solid foods, their own rooms, their own beds, etc. It is important as a child grows to expose them to a number of external factors that help foster development and growth.

 Arguably, one of the most important things you could expose your child to from a young age is art.
 While there is not a certain, specific age recommendation as to when you should start exposing your child to art, research has shown that the benefits of art on child development is remarkable and has lasting consequences on the child’s social, emotional and cognitive development.

 Two researchers, Drake and Winner, set out to study the effects of art on children’s moods and whether drawing impacted their emotional states.
 In the study entitled “How children use drawing to regulate their emotions,” Drake and Winner found that a simple drawing exercise, drawing a house, helped to improve the children’s moods compared to children that did not complete a drawing exercise.
 The researchers found that drawing helped improve the children’s moods when prompted to think about a sad event that happened in the past.

 In addition to positive emotional benefits of engaging in art, children also benefit socially from being exposed to and engaging in art projects.
 Author Jean Van’t Hul discusses the positive impacts of art on young children in her book entitled The Artful Parent: Simple Ways to Fill Your Family’s Life with Art & Creativity.
 In her book, Jean Van’t Hul discusses art as a means for children to create connections with one another.
 Art creates a common ground, allowing children to connect with peers around their age.